nuvla/documentation/docs/tutorials/nuvlabox/gpu-demo.md

 ```

-As you can see, since we can not use `--gpus` in a Compose file (yet), we need to define the different host `devices` to be mapped into the container, alongside a mount for the folders where the GPU drivers and libraries are located, on the host - in this case, we pass the full /usr/bin/ folder, but we can pass only the specific sub-folders we require.
+As you can see, since we can not use `--gpus` in a Compose file (yet), we need to define the different host `devices` to be mapped into the container, alongside a mount for the folders where the GPU drivers and libraries are located, on the host - in this
+case we don't need to pass any libraries, as the container itself has the libraries we need, already compiled for this device.

 With this, you can create your own Nuvla app, by following [these steps](http://localhost:4000/nuvla/add-apps).